 Citrus cultivation typically requires an NPK balance of 1 - 0.3 - 1.2.
 Since citrus fruits are highly sensitive to chloride, fertilizers with a high chloride content should be avoided.

 Our Crop Vitality product portfolio will successfully address your crop nutrition needs and correct any nutrient deficiencies.
-Browse our Resource Center for additional information regarding citrus nutrition, field trials and much more.
+Browse our Insights for additional information from our agronomists regarding citrus nutrition, field trials and much more.

 Check out our library of content geared towards teaching the best crop nutrition practices to growers around the world.